majestic53/c65/readme.md

 #### Output

-The project supports video output onto a 32x32 pixe screen.
+The project supports video output onto a 32x32 pixel screen.
 The pixels are stored in VRAM at addresses 0200 - 05FF, where each byte represents a pixel.

+__NOTE__: Any pixels that exceed the color values in the table below will be converted to black.

 The following colors are supported: